keremaygul/keremaygul/README.md

 ## About Me
 I'm a Full Stack .NET Developer passionate about crafting clean, efficient, and user-friendly applications.
 With a strong foundation in both backend and frontend development, I enjoy taking on complex challenges and turning them into elegant solutions.

+I also have a keen interest in Python automation and scripting, where I develop tools to streamline workflows and increase productivity.
+My experience spans from web development to process automation, allowing me to provide comprehensive solutions across different platforms.

 When I'm not coding, you'll find me exploring new technologies, contributing to open-source projects, or sharing knowledge with the developer community.

 ## 🛠 Tech Stack